simoneSantoni/net-analysis-smm638/week2/problem_set.md

 color-maps offered by [Matplotlib](https://matplotlib.org/3.1.1/gallery/color/colormap_reference.html)

-Deliverables: by Wednesday (8:00 PM), individual students submit their Jupyter notebook and copy of the visualization (.pdf format).
+Deliverables: by Wednesday (8:00 PM), individual students submit their Jupyter notebook and copy of the network visualization (.pdf format).